tur-learning/final-exam-JolonClarke/final-project/README.md

-## Useful commands

-To run a python server:

-    python -m http.server

-Once the model has been generated and the server is running, you can open the webpage and select viewer.html to visualize your model.
+## How to Use This Program

+1. Navigate to the final-project file by typing "cd final-project" into the shell.

+2. Run the program by typing "python main.py" into the shell.

+3. Answer the prompts in the shell and adjust your preferences.

+4. Click on the pop-up notification that appears in the corner of your screen.

+5. Click on "viewer.html" to visualize your model.
 After that, you can just refresh the page once a new model is generated.